plemiszki/socket-bot/README.md

 * Player can push buttons, which open doors
 * Player can pick up items from "cubbies" and place them in different cubbies
 * Power is delivered to different objects depending on the items placed in the cubbies
+* Players cannot pass through force fields when they have power
 * Player can receive a power-up that allows them to extend the height of their robot, allowing them to reach more cubbies
+* Player can rotate items
 * 3 Levels (or more?) of increasing difficulty
 * In-game instructions that explain how to play